sfernando-BAEN/ELIXIR-A/README.md

 - MacOS:  macOS Mojave

 # Installation Guide
 To run the script, you need to install python in your environment, python versions can be 2.7.16, 3.7.4 or later.
-The numpy package version 1.17.2 or later is required to generate the evaluation table.
+The numpy package version 1.17.2 or later is required to run the algorithm.

 To install python on OS X & Linux: